 How to Effectively Complain for Results

-Sometimes complaining is necessary to get the product or service you've paid for.
-For the occasions when you find a hair in your food here are tips for on achieving results:
+Sometimes complaining is truly necessary to get the product or service you've paid for.
+For the occasions when you find a bug in your food here are tips for on achieving results:

 - Be business-like and control your emotions.
 Provide facts to support your point.
 Avoid hostility and blame.
 Addressing the problem-solver in a rude manner will not help your chances.